Minimal-APIs/minimal-apis.github.io/src/tutorials/crud.md

 }
 ```
-Now, that we have defined that data we want to collect we need to save it.
+Now that we have defined that data we want to collect, we need to save it somewhere to be used in the future.

 **Store an item**

-To store the items in the to do list we are going need to install  the Entity Frameworkcore InMemomry package below.
+To store items into our todo list, we need to install the Entity Frameworkcore InMemomry package below.

-> *What is Entity Framework?*  is a code library that enables the transfer of data stored in relational database tables(E.g. SQLite and MySQL, SQL server etc) into objects that are more commonly used in application code.
+> *Entity Framework?*  is a code library that enables the transfer of data stored in relational database tables(E.g. SQLite and MySQL, SQL server etc) into objects that are more commonly used in application code.

 **Using .NET CLI**